Free Shipping (Canada/USA)

 How can I tell the difference between a ‘false peak’ and a real peak?

 The false peak can be just a small rise and fall or the rise can be quite significant.
-Regardless of the value though, it only occurs around day 3/4/5 of the season.
+Regardless of the value though, it typically occurs around day 3/4/5 of the season.

 My bitch still has some red discharge; however, the device indicates to breed, what should I do?